Jumitti/flipperzero-firmware/ReadMe.md

     ![Screenshot-20221229-034304](https://user-images.githubusercontent.com/112354223/209896418-0c469919-77af-4487-b91c-8a27c30f67c7.png)

 ### Create a IR library
 The easiest step... but the longest!
-My .ir library is mytv.ir
+My .ir library is mytv.ir (defined above ; see "Directory of the library")
-- Create a "Saved Remotes" with the IRs you want
+- Create a "Saved Remotes" with the IRs you want with Flipper Zero
-- Edit the .ir by replacing "signals" by "library" (line 1)
+- Edit the .ir by replacing "signals" by "library" (line 1) (WARNING !
+When editing the .ir, remember to put the right names assigned to the corresponding buttons ; see above "Button and name")
 - Put the .ir file in assets

+This file is very similar to the files you can create with "Saved Remotes".
+It lets the remote know what to do and how.

 ### Bonus: Do a macro
 here is the code of my .ir file